Whitman, Massachusetts: Government

 On the national level, Whitman is a part of Massachusetts's 8th congressional district (as of the 2013 redistricting), and has been represented since 2001 by Stephen Lynch.
 The state's senior (Class I) senator, elected in 2012, is Elizabeth Warren.
 The junior (Class II) member of the United States Senate is Ed Markey.
 Markey was elected in 2013 to finish out the remainder of the term vacated by John Kerry when he became Secretary of State.

 On the state level, Whitman is represented in the Massachusetts House of Representatives as a part of the Seventh Plymouth district, which includes the towns of Abington and East Bridgewater and is currently represented by Abington resident Alyson Sullivan.
 The town is represented in the Massachusetts Senate as a part of the Second Plymouth and Bristol district, which includes Brockton, Halifax, Hanover, Hanson and portions of East Bridgewater and Easton and the seat is currently held by Michael Brady.
-The town is patrolled by the First (Norwell) Barracks of Troop D of the Massachusetts State Police.
+The town is patrolled by the Whitman Police Department.